 - If all else fails, how about one of these cat scratch protector options?

-If you have kids or pets or both, nothing is 100% guaranteed.
+If you have kids or pets or both, nothing is 100% animal proof.
 You’ll want to select durable fabrics that will resist stains, smells and scratching as much as possible.
 La-Z-boy Ottawa/Kingston offers solutions for pet owners on which you can rely.

 La-Z-Boy has over 90 years of experience in crafting and manufacturing furniture.
 As the creator of superior motion upholstery, our furniture frames and cushions are designed for lasting durability and exceptional comfort.
 So go ahead, sit, jump, lay, pile—we’ve got you covered.